KennethTM/FluxBandit/README.md

 ### Release notes

-v0.5 - Fixed an error in the flux calculation which resulted in incorrect values for CO~2~ and CH~4~ flux in the previous versions.
+v0.5 - Fixed an error in the flux calculation which resulted in incorrect values for CO<sub>2</sub> and CH<sub>4</sub> fluxes in the previous versions.

 ### Contact